Embrace Home Loans

 |Loan Amount||Up to $2,000,000|

-Embrace Home Loans is a direct lender based in Newport, RI.
-The company was founded in 1983 and offers mortgage refinancing to borrowers in 46 states across the USA (and Washington, DC).
+Embrace Home Loans is a mortgage refinance offering by Embrace Home Loans, a direct lender based in Newport, RI.
+Founded in 1983, Embrace Home Loans offers mortgage refinancing to borrowers in 46 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via Embrace Home Loans?